Blackberry yoghurt chia parfait in a jar

 A wonderful way to use seasonal blackberries

-High in fibre, protein, and natural antioxidants
+High in fiber, protein, and natural antioxidants

 Gluten-free and refined sugar-free